 Advocates' staff is a vibrant and diverse team of youth-serving professionals and youth activists.
 Staff come from a variety of backgrounds, including public health, law, social work, political science, international affairs, sociology, finance/administration and research, and are dedicated to improving adolescent reproductive and sexual health, securing young people’s rights, and realizing the Rights.
 Respect.Responsibility.® vision.

 Kathleen Farrell, Vice President of Finance and Administration, oversees the organization’s financial management/controls.
-She prepares the organizational budget, works with program staff to develop proposals and financial reports for Advocates’ funders, and works closely with the Board of Directors’ Finance and Board Leadership Committees.
+She prepares the organizational budget, works with program staff to develop proposals and financial reports for Advocates’ funders, and works closely with the Board of Directors’ Finance and Audit Committees.
 She has spent the vast majority of her career working in various program and management capacities for Advocates for Youth.
 Kathy holds a bachelor’s degree from the University of Virginia and an MBA from the College of William and Mary.

 Jennifer Augustine is the Director of the HIV/STI Prevention Division at Advocates for Youth.
 She oversees the provision of technical assistance and training to national and community-based organizations serving high-risk youth.
 Jennifer has 14 years of experience in adolescent sexual and reproductive health.
 She received a Master’s in Public Health from the George Washington University and is a certified health education specialist.